porridge/bambam/README.md

 Before installing this application, ensure you have the following installed:
   * [Python](http://python.org) - only versions 3.9 or later are supported
   * [Pygame](http://www.pygame.org/) - version 2.x is supported, but version 1.9 might work too
+  * [PyYAML](https://github.com/yaml/pyyaml) - only required for using
+    extensions; any reasonably recent version should work

 If not, you can install it manually as follows:
   1. [Download](https://github.com/porridge/bambam/releases) the `bambam-1.2.1.zip` or `bambam-1.2.1.tar.gz` file.